Ch 33: Post 9/11 GI Bill

 Matching Grants - Yellow Ribbon Program

 The law creates a "Yellow Ribbon G.I.
 Education Enhancement Program" that allows colleges and universities to voluntarily cover a portion of tuition and fees not otherwise covered by the law.
-Only service members who have served for a least 36 months or who served for at least 30 days on active duty and were then discharged for a service-related disability qualify for this benefit.

 To apply for Chapter 33 benefits, the Veteran needs to fill out an Application for VA Educational Benefits, 22-1990 and submit it to the Registrar's Office, or apply online with the Department of Veterans Affairs.
 You also need a copy of your DD-214 discharge papers, Kicker paperwork (if applicable), and a copy of your schedule.